-I’m really sorry, but it’s true.
-You can’t just do it once and it’s done forever.
+Unfortunately, you can’t just declutter and purge once and it’s done forever.
 It’s sorta like the dishes and the laundry that way.
-Although, thankfully, it can be done with far less frequency than dishes and laundry.

 The Good News

-The good thing about decluttering is once you start, it’s a little addictive.
+The good thing about decluttering is once you get your home cleaned out, it’s a huge relief.